Managing Slicers in Present Pro

 Slicers aren't just drop-down lists, you can add buttons, a tree, or even a date-time calendar to filter your presentation assets.
 The list of available types include:

-• Drop Down: Adds a drop-down list that you can select one slice from (blue arrow below).
+• Drop Down: Adds a drop-down list that you can select one slice from.

 • Multi Select Drop Down: Adds a drop-down list that you can select multiple slices from simultaneously.